JAndrassy/WiFiEspAT/README.md

 This library creates standard Arduino WiFi networking API over ESP8266 AT commands.
 The Arduino WiFi networking API was established by Arduino WiFi library and enhanced by Arduino WiFi101 and Arduino WiFiNINA library.

 This library is fast and reliable.
 It can communicate with AT firmware at high baud rates without flow control, limited only by reliability of UART at chosen speed.
-But it doesn't support SSL (https) secure networking for now.
+But with standard AT firmware it doesn't support SSL (https) secure networking for now.

 The library is for all Arduino MCU architectures.